 He also propped some of his victims up in their graves and spoke to them during bizarre and gruesome gatherings he liked to call tea parties.
 “My little friends liked to have company.
 I often put three or four girls in a single hole and talked to them.
 It was like having a party.
 But after a while because they couldn’t move, I got bored and went out looking for new girls.”
 He explained why he only chose very young girls, saying “It’s like eating chicken.
 Why eat old chicken when you can have young chicken?”.
 López revealed he had wanted to rape and kill the young daughters of foreign tourists, “I often followed tourist families, wanting to take their beautiful blonde daughters.
 But I never got the chance.
 Their parents were too watchful.”

 Minister of Prisons Pablo Faguero was questioned by reporters about López release and admitted, “Yes it does sound strange, but that is our law.
 The law of no executions or sentences longer than 20 years was passed over 100 years ago to protect presidents of Ecuador from being killed following revolutions and military coups.
 In the past they had been executed in horrific ways like being pulled apart by four horses.
 The law seemed humane.”
-The whereabouts of Pedro López after his release are unknown, and there are reports he is currently imprisoned whilst others that he is free.
+The whereabouts of Pedro López after his release are unknown, and there are reports he is currently imprisoned whilst others state that he is a free man.